Probing Quantum Nonlinearities through Neutrino Oscillations: Empirical Bounds and Estimates

 As the actual mass of neutrinos may be 1 or 2 orders of magnitude larger than what we have assumed above, we compensate for this possibility and the other approximations above by taking

 The various expressions of $X$'s upon restoring the $\hbar$'s and $c$'s, and using the above assumptions, are given by

 Our procedure is as follows: Since $X$ depends on the characteristic length, $\lambda$, we invert the relationship to plot $\lambda$ as a function of $\alpha$ using the values for $f,m,E$ mentioned above and for the chosen range of $X$ values's.
-From these plots, we can determine the values of $\alpha$'s for which the nonlinearity scale $\lambda$ lies within the required range.
-The plots of $\lambda$ versus $\alpha$ for $X_1$ and $X_2$ are shown in Figure 1 and Figure 2 respectively.
-From those figures, and similar ones for the other $X$'s, we obtain the corresponding range of values for the $\alpha$'s:
+From these plots, we can determine the values of $\alpha$'s for which the characteristic length scale $\lambda$ lies within the range $10\lambda_c$ to $0.1\lambda_c$\footnote{Note that we have used the similar argument as above for Compton wavelength.
+That is Compton wavelength is given by $\lambda_c=hc/\sqrt{\Delta m^2c^4}$}.
+The plots of $\lambda$ versus $\alpha$ for $X_1$ is shown in Figure 1.
+From Figure 1, and similar ones for the other $X$'s, we obtain the corresponding range of values for the $\alpha$'s:

 Since we expect the nonlinear effects to be small, the $\alpha$'s are more likely to be observed near the lower bound in $X$.
 These $\alpha$'s are indicated in boldface in the above equations.
-Note that the bounds depend on the choice of $X$ and $\lambda_c, \lambda_p$ and so must be updated as more accurate data becomes avialable.
+Note that the bounds depend on the choice of $X$ and $\lambda_c$ and so must be updated as more accurate data becomes available.